 MPC started with humble beginnings as a small processing plant in a shed near Lismore.
 The company processed just over 50 tonnes of nut-in-shell in its first year – which took three months to complete with the basic equipment they had at the time, earning just over $100,000.

 Thirty years later MPC has grown to become the largest and most successful macadamia processor in the world.
 It has its own land and custom-built factory at Alphadale near Lismore, which was built in 1986.
 It has been continually upgraded ever since, with major upgrades completed in 2001 and 2003.
-The factory currently processes around 10,000 tonnes of nut-in-shell per annum, and turns over around $70 million a year (depending on the crop size, prices, exchange rate etc).
+The factory currently processes around 10-13,000 tonnes of nut-in-shell per annum, and turns over approximately $80 million a year (depending on the crop size, prices, exchange rate etc).

 It has a net financial worth or shareholder equity of $21.0 million, making it a financially strong company.